 Since cash flow is the lifeblood of your small business, understanding cash flow and how good management affects your business is vital to your success.
 This makes it important to take special care with inventory, sales cycles, and accounts receivable time frames, and it also pays to watch out for economic shifts that can tighten cash flow and thus hamper your business’ growth.
 While it might seem like just a matter of having more cash coming in than going out, good cash flow management requires a focus on certain fundamentals.

-Know Your Business Variables
+Know Business Variables That Can Affect Cash Flow

-Anticipate the Future
+Anticipate Future Cash Flow

-Monitor, Measure and Adjust Frequently
+Monitor and Adjust Cash Flow Projections Frequently